 Before buying a new home, some people’s idea of property research simply consists of trawling through their property agent friend’s Facebook page for “good deals”.
-But for savvier Singaporeans, the URA Master Plan is a useful source of information about what lies in store for the various areas in Singapore.
+But for savvier Singaporeans, the URA Master Plan is a useful source of information about what lies in store for various areas in Singapore.

 The URA Master Plan is the government’s official plan for statutory land use over the next 10 to 15 years.
 All land in Singapore is zoned according to what it can be used for, whether transportation, residential use, commercial use and so on.